If you’re still on the fence about rosé, the latest wine craze – orange wine and blue wine – may be a little too much to handle.

 Skin-contract wines are white wines made like red wines.
 They can be made with any variety of white grapes and can vary.
 Depending on how long the juice ferments with the grape skins, skin-contact wines can range in colour, from a yellowish-gold to bright POTUS orange.

 While orange wine is having a resurgence, it is by no means a new phenomenon.
-In fact, skin-contact wines have a long history, dating back thousands of years in Georgia, and was once very popular in Italy, Croatia and Slovenia.
-This being said, the process fell out of fashion as fresh white wines came to dominate the market.
+In fact, skin-contact wines have a long history, dating back thousands of years in Georgia.
+It was also very popular in Italy, Croatia and Slovenia.
+The process fell out of fashion as fresh white wines came to dominate the market.

 What does it taste like?

 When it comes to skin-contact wine, it’s important to experiment.
-As orange wine is not made from a specific grape, the wine’s flavour ranges considerably.
+Lots of different grape varieties can be used to make orange wine, so the flavour varies widely.

-While a skin-contact Sauvignon blanc may not be your taste, a Pinot Grigio variety may be just what you’re looking for.
-The wines pallet can range from sweet, with remnants of bruised apple, to intense, strong flavours of jackfruit.
+While a skin-contact Sauvignon Blanc may not be your taste, a Pinot Grigio variety may be just what you’re looking for.
+The wine’s palate can range from sweet, with remnants of bruised apple to intense, strong flavours of jackfruit.

 To uncomplicate things, however, orange wine is traditionally described as being refreshing like a white wine, with all the complexities of a red.
-It’s praised for its versatility and is often described as full-bodied, with a great depth of flavour, due to its high tannin count.
+It’s praised for its versatility and is often described as full-bodied, with a great depth of flavour, due to its high tannin.

 How does it pair?